meltyourface/blank/posts/Spagyrical-tinctures/Crafting-Spagyrical-Tinctures-Alchemy-Herbalism-in-Esoteric-Practice/index.md

 The practice of Spagyrics traces its origins to the ancient Egyptians and Greek philosophers like Democritus and Plato, who sought to uncover the secrets of the cosmos by studying its constituent elements.
 This pursuit formed the foundation for alchemical exploration in the Western world, leading to the development of Spagyrical tinctures by renowned alchemists such as Paracelsus in the 16th century.

-Paracelsus believed that all matter was composed of three foundational principles: sulfur (the soul), mercury (the spirit), and salt (the body).
+**Paracelsus believed that all matter was composed of three foundational principles**: sulfur (the soul), mercury (the spirit), and salt (the body).
 These principles would later become the cornerstone of Spagyrics, shaping the essential techniques and objectives within the practice.

 ### III.
 Essential Tools and Ingredients